serokell/qtah/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Table of Contents

+- Building
+  - Dependencies
+  - Qt version selection
+- Using
+  - Object lifetimes
+- Code layout
+- Developing

 ## Building

-To build and install locally, run `install.sh`, selecting the version of Qt you want to build against in the environment:

-    Build and install for Qt 5.4 with four parallel jobs:
-    $ QT_SELECT=5 QTAH_QT_FLAG=qt5_4 QTAH_BUILD_JOBS=4 ./install.sh

-`QTAH_QT_FLAG` instructs the generator to create bindings for a specific Qt version.  `QT_SELECT` is a `qtchooser` variable that selects the version of `qmake` (see `man qtchooser`).

-If you want to change the version of Qt that Qtah is built against, you must first clean the existing build outputs (`clean.sh`) before running the build script again.

 Qtah is split into three separate Cabal packages, `qtah-generator`, `qtah-cpp`, and `qtah`, that are built in order.
 The first contains a Hoppy generator; the second builds generated C++ code; and the third builds generated Haskell code.

+To build and install locally, run `install.sh`, optionally specifying the version of Qt you want to build against.
+There are a few ways to specify this;
+here is one way:

+    Build and install for Qt 5 with four parallel jobs:
+    $ QTAH_QT_FLAGS=qt5 QTAH_BUILD_JOBS=4 ./install.sh

+The `install.sh` script is just a thin wrapper around running `cabal configure`, `build`, `install` on each of the packages in turn.
+See the subsection on Qt version selection for more information about controlling the version of Qt used.
+If you want to change the version of Qt that Qtah is built against, you must first clean the existing build outputs (`clean.sh`) before running the build script again.

 Packages that use Qtah should only depend on the `qtah` package.
 Executables that use Qtah should be linked dynamically, by passing the